EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_2.md

 ### Step 3) Deliverable

+Test for differences in sequencing results, 16S raw reads and shotgun raw reads, by the following sample metadata:
+* Treatment "Group"
+* "Sample_block"
+* "Lot"
-For both the microbiome and resistome, test for statistical differences between:
+* For the shotgun reads, test by "shotgun_seq_lane" For both the microbiome and resistome, test for statistical differences between treatment groups for the following values:
 * mapped reads
   * at phylum and species level for the microbiome
   * at the class and gene level for the microbiome
 * diversity indices
   * at phylum and species level for the microbiome
   * at the class and gene level for the microbiome